manubot/manubot/README.md

 ### Pandoc filter

-This package creates the `pandoc-manubot-cite` Pandoc filter, providing access to Manubot's cite-by-ID functionality from within a pandoc workflow.
+This package creates the `pandoc-manubot-cite` Pandoc filter, providing access to Manubot's cite-by-ID functionality from within a Pandoc workflow.

 Currently, this filter is experimental and subject to breaking changes at any point.
 At some point in the future, we may migrate entirely from `manubot process` to `pandoc-manubot-cite` for citation processing.